PN-Tester/pn-tester.github.io/_posts/2025-08-11-Neutralizing-Kernel-DMA-Protection.md

 During a physical pentest against a simulated stolen laptop, one of the main objectives is finding a way to modify UEFI configuration such that we can enable a Direct Memory Access (DMA) attack.
 In modern times, attackers will commonly face hardened laptops which have a multitude of firmware countermeasures enabled by default.
 Additionally, most modern laptops implement hardware encryption in the form of BitLocker, and use a TPM to track changes to the pre-boot configuration.
 This makes modification of certain UEFI settings without triggering BitLocker recovery a non-trivial challenge.
 There are some existing solutions to these issues.

-The [FirstStrike](https://github.com/PN-Tester/FirstStrike) approach is to leave "DMA Protection" and "Intel VT-d" features enabled in BIOS, opting only to disabled "Intel VT-x" or "Virtualization Technology" when this settings can be controlled without triggering BitLocker Recovery.
+The [FirstStrike](https://github.com/PN-Tester/FirstStrike) approach is to leave "DMA Protection" and "Intel VT-d" features enabled in BIOS, opting only to disable "Intel VT-x" or "Virtualization Technology" when this settings can be controlled without triggering BitLocker Recovery.

 The attack then injects a modified [PCILeech](https://github.com/ufrisk/pcileech) kernel module during pre-boot which detonates automatically from within ntoskrnl.exe once the OS is loaded.
 This technique works despite OS level Kernel DMA protection being enabled, but there are several limitations.

 ### Caveats
 In some recent UEFI implementation, Intel VT-x cannot be disabled while VT-d is enabled (the option is greyed out).
 Additionally, sometimes VT-x cannot be disabled without turning off Virtualization based BIOS Security, which itself can trigger BitLocker recovery.
 Finally, during a real physical pentest, you may encounter a target protected by a BIOS password on hardware for which no known BIOS password bypass technique exists.

-Furthermore, the FirstStrike shellcode only works at against targets running windows 10.
+Furthermore, the FirstStrike shellcode only works against targets running windows 10.
 There is no public solution against Windows 11, and windows 10 is soon to be retired.

 We need an alternative method to disable Kernel DMA protection for these circumstances!

 ### Initial Setup
-Before we continue, lets check our windows target and make sure that Kernel DMA Protection is indeed enabled.
+Before we continue, let's check our windows target and make sure that Kernel DMA Protection is indeed enabled.

 The [documentation from microsoft](https://learn.microsoft.com/en-us/windows/security/hardware-security/kernel-dma-protection-for-thunderbolt#check-if-kernel-dma-protection-is-enabled) states that we can check this in two places , MSINFO and "Device Security".

 ![https://learn.microsoft.com/en-us/windows/security/hardware-security/kernel-dma-protection-for-thunderbolt](/assets/img/DMAReaper/1.PNG)

-Ok, lets confirm those elements on our target laptop.
+Ok, let's confirm those elements on our target laptop.
 Note we use Windows 10 here for convenience but everything is replicated on windows 11 later in the post :

 ### Device Security

 ![Verifying Device Security](/assets/img/DMAReaper/2.PNG)

-Looks good
+Looks good.
+Memory Access Protection is on.

 ### MSINFO32